 Lee suffered a foot injury during his Senior season at James Madison University.
 Due to the injury, Lee’s health was a major concern for NFL teams going into the 2016 NFL draft.
 Many projected Lee as a draft able prospect, with projections ranging fourth to the seventh round.

 Lee participated in the New York Giants Rookie Mini Camp and played professionally in the Canadian Football League with Saskatchewan Roughriders (2016).
 Lee just play in the Your Call Football leagues where he displayed his elite skillsets (2019).
-Lee, also got to play in the XFL with the DC Defenders and Dallas Team 9.
+Lee, also got to play in the XFL with the DC Defenders and Dallas Team 9 (2020).
+First three weeks, led The Spring League in TDs (2021).

 While Lee is an experienced professional athlete, availability and health is working to his advantage now.
 There are a few teams that are interested in Lee's talent.
 He is thrilled to be on the radar again as he is receiving major interest to play professional football.
 Stay tune to Lee's progress.